 The site comprises two parcels of land, the former gasworks, previously occupied by light industrial units, and Yarra Council’s public works depot.
 Structures in the form of the Valve House and a Porter Prefabricated Iron Store were assessed as being of historical and social significance.

 EPA Victoria issued a clean-up notice for the site in 2014, with works initiated to address the requirements of this notice.
 Department of Treasury and Finance has appointed Enviropacific to complete remediation of the site under the supervision of an EPA accredited auditor.
-Remediation works are now being undertaken across the former gasworks and Council depot sites, as both areas are affected by contamination.
+Remediation works were undertaken across the former gasworks and Council depot sites, as both areas were affected by contamination.
+The former Council depot site has been successfully remediated, enabling the Victorian Government to construct a new vertical secondary college.
+Remediation works continue within the former gasworks site, enabling its future redevelopment by Development Victoria.

 Outcomes of the remediation process